Welcome to the team!

 1. Building your city

-We’ve got this part covered!
+We’ve got this part covered, just submit your start up form below!
 We’ll set up the location zoning, the hours of operation, delivery fee structure, restaurant profiles, driver profiles, your administrative account, etc. The location will be set up to a “cookie cutter” standard that typically works well in most locations, but keep in mind that you can work alongside your district manager to adjust this set up to better fit your location’s needs.
 For now, here’s how we will start out:

 2. Choosing the restaurants

 You’ll need to choose the restaurants you’d like to have available to your customers before starting out.
 It’s important to be sure that the restaurant does offer take-out, and has a reasonable customer rating.
 If customers haven’t been happy when visiting the restaurant, they probably won’t enjoy it being delivered either.
 There is no limit on the number of restaurants you can add, but we suggest to include at least 2 restaurants for each cuisine type.
-(Chinese, Greek, American, Etc.) Click below to find out exactly what information we will need for each restaurant, how to build your list, and where to send it when you’re ready!
+Watch the video find out exactly what information we will need for each restaurant, and how you can obtain that info!
+Once completed please send your list to Wayne@myorangecrate.com

 3. Getting the word out.

-We can handle this part!
+We can handle this setting up!
 Social media plays a big role in the success of your location!
 Staying active and engaging in the community through social media is one of the most affecting ways of keeping your community engaged!
 As far as startup goes, we’ve got you covered.
 Once your restaurant list is submitted, let your district manager know, and they’ll get the following websites set up for you and assign you as a page administrator!
 If you don’t have your own accounts set up, you’ll need to do so in order to operate these!
+Once your set up, start letting the community know!
+Posting to local community group pages will really jump start your location.

 4. Setting up driver scheduling